The Big Sick

 But make no mistake: We live in a transformative time for treating cancer.

 In the years ahead, researchers will continue to solve the puzzle that each cancer presents and find remedies that will work for many more.
 (As Mukherjee wrote, “All cancers are alike but they are alike in a unique way.”)
 In fact, there are more than 1,000 clinical trials in immunotherapy underway at research institutions across the globe today.
 The future will see more immune-based drugs getting federally approved, making them more likely to be covered by health insurance.
 The costs—which can be substantial (currently upwards of $100,000)—will come down.
 More patients will ask their doctors for immunotherapy options and many, many cancer stories will have different outcomes.
 The hope over the next decade is that cancer will become a treatable chronic condition (like diabetes) as opposed to a random killer that enters the lives of 17 million new people around the world every year.

 Meanwhile, a surprising number of Stage IV people like me are still here, thanks to immunotherapy.
 Some of us face various chronic health challenges as a result of treatment.
 But we surprise ourselves by being alive.
 “Guess what?” we tell ourselves each morning, “We’re still here!”

 I continue to try to live my life steeped in the awareness I’ve gained facing mortality on a short clock.
 I never want to forget the lessons I’ve learned about the beauty and fragility of life.
-I continue to prioritize who and what matters to me most and am deeply grateful to be alive and loved.
+I continue to prioritize who and what matter to me most and am deeply grateful to be alive and loved.
 But thanks to the unlikely journey I’ve been on with cancer, I’ve accepted an additional mission: Share my story, preach the gospel of immunotherapy and help spread hope.
 S